Medical Record Audit Trails for Document Printing: HIPAA Audit Trail Requirements and How to Achieve Compliance

 What are the HIPAA audit log requirements?

-Under HIPAA’s Security Rule, HIPAA audit log requirements mandate that covered entities and business associates record and examine every activity involving electronic protected health information (ePHI) and review those logs regularly.
+Under HIPAA’s Security Rule, HIPAA audit log requirements mandate that covered entities and business associates record and examine every activity involving ePHI and review those logs regularly.
 HIPAA does not specify which audit controls should be in place or how often logs should be reviewed, but is designed to allow organizations to implement the audit controls that are best for them.

 What key information should a medical record audit trail capture?

-A compliant audit trail typically includes user ID, timestamps, nature of access (view/modify/print), and the device or system used.
+A compliant audit trail may include user ID, timestamps, nature of access, and the device or system used.

-What are common healthcare audit trail mistakes to avoid?
+What are healthcare audit trail mistakes to avoid?

 What are the consequences of not following HIPAA audit trail requirements?